Dinner: 30 Minutes to a More Connected Family

 I'm considered a health food nut by my family, and not a day goes by without my urging more vegetables on them.
 But I try to remember that the point of sitting down to dinner is to connect with each other, not what we eat.
 I never knock myself out with an elaborate meal on a weeknight when it's just our family eating.
 There are plenty of easy, healthy, kid-pleasing options out there, and my advice would be to eat simple, and save your energy for making the dinner table pleasant, rather than cooking a meal that leaves you even more exhausted at the end of a long day.

 How simple can you eat?
-Your call, and my admiration to the chefs out there, but I rely heavily on meals like spaghetti with sauce from a jar and salad from a bag (ok, cut up some red pepper and cucumbers), leftover grains with frozen peas and grated cheese, organic chili from a box (accompanying healthy corn muffins from a mix always makes this a crowd-pleaser), and scrambled eggs with raw carrots out of the bag.
+Your call, and my admiration to the chefs out there, but I rely heavily on meals like spaghetti with sauce from a jar and salad from a bag (ok, cut up some red pepper and cucumbers), tacos, leftover grains with frozen peas and grated cheese, organic chili from a box (accompanying healthy corn muffins from a mix always makes this a crowd-pleaser), and scrambled eggs with raw carrots out of the bag.
 Make soup on the weekend and eat it on Monday and Wednesday.
 And of course, there's always pizza and take-out.
 The point is that decent nutrition does not require a long prep time, and stressing about the food sabotages what you really want, which is connection with your family.

 4. Turn off the TV and radio.

 Some families resist the temptation to turn on the TV during dinner by situating the TV where it can’t be seen from the table.
 Many impose a rule that no one answers phone calls, even if Mom or Dad gets an important work call, and turn off cell phones so they can't be heard.
 Protect this special time with your family from interruptions.
-As the last U.S. President said about prioritizing dinner with his daughters, the world will still be there in half an hour, even if you're the President.
+As a previous U.S. President said about prioritizing dinner with his daughters, the world will still be there in half an hour, even if you're the President.

 5. Establish fun rituals and routines.